reyesaldasoro/QualityChestXray/README.md

 <h2 id="1">Peak detection</h2><p>
-This algorithm detects three peaks using the function {\it findpeaks}.
+This algorithm detects three peaks using the function
+ <i> findpeaks</i>.
 Neighbouring peaks are not considered as well as peaks with low prominence.
 Then, any peaks that are close to the edges of the radiograph are discarded.
 In  case there are more than three peaks, the three with highest prominence are selected.
 If there are only 2 peaks detected, the central peak is located and the missing peak is set at the opposite side of the existing, at the same distance as the existing one to the central peak.
-Fig.~\ref{fig:fig1} shows the median projection as a red line and the peaks with blue circles.
+The figure of example 1 shows the median projection as a red line and the peaks with blue circles.
 Additionally, maximum and minimum projections are shown in black and magenta solid lines respectively.
 Other labels and annotations are described below.

 </p>

 <h2 id="2">Valley detection</h2><p>Once the peaks have been detected, valleys are detected.
 Any valley that is outside the peaks (left or right) is discarded.
 If there are no valleys detected (imagine a very low constrast radiograph), these are set at the midpoints between peaks and the same is done in case there is only one detected.
 If there are more than two, then the most prominent ones are selected.</p>